Bob and the Showgram: Equipment Breaking Incident

 Sometime in 2015 Bob could be heard in the background along with Elic Thomas taping windows and turning on power tools.
 Erica and Peanut Butter were in the background trying to go through the Hollywood news.
 Bob then proceeded to saw what could be heard as a desk or microphone stand or something of that nature.
 Erica and Peanut Butter were in shock and tried to go on.
 Bob told Erica and Peanut Butter mid-conversation to get off the air and leave with them.
 He was tired of things not working and walked out while on the air.
 You can hear doors slamming and voices, then dead silence.
 There has not been any confirmation if this was fake or real.
 The Showgram returned a few days later, most likely with "equipment" being fixed.

 Contributions to the community

 Pennies From Heaven

 In November 2007, the Showgram raised over USD $280,000 for the Make-A-Wish Foundation of Eastern North Carolina.
 Celebrity spokespersons Ashlee Simpson and Lifehouse guitarist Jason Wade, along with the families of children with life-threatening diseases and the entire Eastern North Carolina community were also involved in this.
 The show also raised $280,000 for this charity in 2007.
-Overall, Pennies From Heaven has raised well over $2,000,000 dollars for the Make-A-Wish Foundation.
+Overall, Pennies From Heaven has raised well over $2,000,000 for the Make-A-Wish Foundation.